mskelton/omni-comment-cli/README.md

 ## How does it work?

-I built this action to solve a problem we have at [Ramp](https://ramp.com/) of lots of CI outputs that each need to post back to the PR via comments.
+I built this library to solve a problem we have at [Ramp](https://ramp.com/) of lots of CI outputs that each need to post back to the PR via comments.
 The problem is, the more comments you have, the more noisy it gets.